NVIDIA Nvenc Obs Guide

 Advanced Settings

-If you want to mess around with all settings, here are our in-depth recommendations.
+If you want to customize all settings, here are our in-depth recommendations.

 Streaming Settings